-Just under half of HFAs already incentivize using project-based rental assistance alongside LIHTC.
-The Housing Taskforce should extend this model and look to partner HFAs with state agencies such housing, child welfare agency, and/or department of corrections to pair housing vouchers and services dollars with development capital.
-Several states have also recently passed voter-led ballot initiatives and legislation that provide housing bonds or dedicate a portion of state tax revenues from the sale of real estate or other sources to creating affordable housing units and/or providing services.
-Social Impact Bonds (SIB) that can combine private dollars with state or federal resources, is another possible resource.
+Based on a review of other resources to expand supportive housing development, just under half (46%) of HFAs already incentivize using project-based rental assistance alongside LIHTC.
+The housing taskforce should explore extending this model and look to partner HFAs with state agencies such housing, child welfare agency, and/or department of corrections to link housing vouchers and services dollars with development capital.
+Several states also have recently passed voter-led ballot initiatives and legislation that provide housing bonds or dedicate a portion of state tax revenues from the sale of real estate or other sources to create affordable housing units and/or offer services.
+Social Impact Bonds (SIB) that combine private dollars with state or federal resources, is another possible resource.
 SIBs, often referred to as “pay-for-success”, require applicants to demonstrate success on measurable outcomes in order to receive 100% of the funding.
 Opportunity Zone Funds (OZF) can also provide private investment dollars for housing.
 While Opportunity Zones (OZ) are designed to develop low-income census tracks, OZF are not restricted for serving the low-income residents.
-Partnership with OZF should focus on leveraging private capital to develop affordable housing and improve the livelihoods of the individuals and families already in the community.
+Partnership with OZF should focus on leveraging private capital to develop affordable supportive housing and improve the livelihoods of the individuals and families already in the community.
 All of these funding sources offer opportunities to layer resources and maximize all three buckets of funding needed for supportive housing.

 - Develop Key Performance Indicators (KPIs) and Report on Progress

-In addition to HFAs reporting on the number of units projected and actualized from the LIHTC supportive housing allocation, similar efforts should be made to report on the progress of the Housing Taskforce.
+In addition to HFAs reporting on the number of units projected and actualized from the LIHTC supportive housing allocation, similar efforts should be made to report on the progress of the state housing taskforce.
 The taskforce must set clear expected outcomes and review data annually to determine progress on both implementation and unit production plans.
-While the Housing Taskforce is encouraged to develop its own set of KPIs to track outcomes based on the goals set forth and agreed upon by its members, at minimum it should track the total number of units in the production pipeline and the total number of units created.
+While the housing taskforce is encouraged to develop its own set of KPIs to track outcomes based on the goals set forth and agreed upon by its members, at minimum it should track the total number of units in the production pipeline and the total number of units created.
 The governor or legislature may consider mandating an annual report to key offices or committees to ensure outcomes are being met.
-During annual reporting, the Taskforce may consider budgetary request to the support the goals of the Housing Taskforce and develop capacity through training for service providers, developers and property managers.
+During annual reporting, the taskforce may consider budgetary requests to support its goals and to create and increase statewide development capacity through trainings for service providers, developers and property managers.

 [ii] Thomas, Lori M., et. al. (2014).
 Moore Place Permanent Supportive Housing Evaluation Study: Year 1 Report.
 UNC Charlotte College of Health and Human Services